ModularConnect/ModularConnect.github.io/docs/index.md

 # Welcome to ModularConnect.io

-This project provides [MkDocs] themes for the different Bootstrap themes provided by the [Bootswatch] project.
+This project provides a strong and powerful middleware to optimize and automate business process.

+We will keep you informed about our projects on this page

 ## Installation & Usage